Octanitrocuban/Earthquake-location/README.md

 .
 ![Example picture](img/feature_importance_raw.png)

+## Artificial Neural Networl (ANN) method:

+### Explanations:
+ANN are a type of machine learning algorithm.
+Its creation was inpired by the biological neural network in animals.
+It can be seen as a network of small function working together to approximate a bigger, abstract and complex unknow function.

+### Plots:

 # References

 Tianqi, C., and Guestrin, C..
 (2016) "XGBoost: A Scalable Tree Boosting System."
 Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, ACM.
 Crossref, https://doi.org/10.1145/2939672.2939785.